benzsupaluk/3D-Furniture-Designer/README.md

 - `pnpm build` - Build for production
 - `pnpm start` - Start production server
 - `pnpm lint` - Run ESLint
+- `pnpm deploy` - Build and export for static deployment

+## 🚀 Deployment

+This project is configured for automatic deployment to GitHub Pages.
+The deployment process is handled by GitHub Actions.

+### Automatic Deployment

+1. **Push to main branch**: Any push to the `main` branch will trigger automatic deployment
+2. **GitHub Actions**: The workflow will build and deploy your application using the "production" environment
+3. **GitHub Pages**: Your app will be available at `https://yourusername.github.io/3d-room-simulator/`

+### Environment Variables

+For production deployment, your environment variables are configured in GitHub:

+1. Go to your repository settings
+2. Navigate to "Environments" → "production"
+3. Your environment variables are already set up:
+   - `NEXT_PUBLIC_API_URL`
+   - `NEXT_PUBLIC_API_KEY`

+The deployment workflow is configured to use the "production" environment, which will have access to these secrets during the build process.

 ## Customization